Subaru-PFS/drp_doc/PFS-DRP-PRU030002-01_drp2dplan.rst

 2DDRP-7.0 (Sep 2019)
 ====================

 Version for early PSF commissioning.
-Sky data from LAM used for PSF model color dependence
+Sky data from LAM used for PSF model color dependence.
+'Quick' DRP as well as the 'full' DRP should be available.
+Quick DRP should function at LAM as well as at the summit, in coordination with the ICS.

 - Initial 2D PSF model with color dependence
 - Initial telluric correction
 - Initial sky subtraction (to 2% TBC level)
+- Quick DRP available

 2DDRP-8.0 (Mar 2020)
 ====================

-Updated version for commissioning, with improvements based on acquired data during the early commissioning phase.
+Updated version for commissioning.
+Raster scan observations will take place at this time to refine the accuracy of fiber positioning.
+For this, Quick DRP will output numeric data of wavelength-calibrated, non-flux-calibrated one-dimensionalized spectra. with improvements based on acquired data during the early commissioning phase.
+Updates to the pipeline will be made based on acquired data (bright stars), from SM1 and SM2 modules initially

 - Updated 2D PSF model
 - Improved telluric modelling
 - Updated sky subtraction (to 1% TBC error level)
 - Performance (speed) improved
+- Updated Quick DRP for wavelength-calibrated spectra

 2DDRP-9.0 (Sep 2020)
 ====================

-Intermediate release with bug fixes.
+Intermediate release with functional updates.
+Updates to the pipeline will be made based on acquired data (faint as well as bright stars) from SM3, as well as the SM1 and SM2 modules.

 2DDRP-10.0 (Jan 2021)
 ====================

-Further improvements, bug fixes
+Further improvements.
+Pipeline incorporates acquired data from all 4 SM modules.

 - Bug fixes
 - Missing functions